eddpeterson/theBucketList/Readme.md

 *   Based on the jQuery videos I got tip not to use string html at all, use jQuery to create html elements.
 Refactor!!!

-*   BUGS:

-    > When frame has zero goals you cannot drag to it any other frame's goal (on Firefox)

-    > On Firefox cannot move goal from one frame to another

 *   Use design created by Alexander # 16 hours

 *   Inconsistency between goals and commitments